 Choose a nice warm sunny day.
 This will allow the spray to dry and coat the tree better.
 Avoid spraying if it's going to rain in the next day or two as it will just wash off, and avoid high winds as it will be harder to control.

 Recently I've been using a larger volume back-pack type sprayer and this thing is a dream, but I also have probably 20 pretty large trees I'm spraying.
 You can probably get buy just fine with a simple pump type with a hand spraying wand if you have a few trees.
 It can be a bit awkward to carry and spray higher into the trees and I felt I was constantly pumping it.
 I definitely should have upgraded sooner and if you're avoiding spraying cause you hate your pump sprayer (like I did) then get the backpack.
+If you only have a single tree you can also get by with a dollar store spray bottle or clean out an old windex sprayer and use that.

 Another tip is to be sure to clean it well and spray some water through when you're done or it can get pretty clogged up and messy.
 When you do dismantle it to clean it, find a nice clean space (not in the grass of the orchard) as it seems to have a a lot of tiny pieces that like to spring and launch away.